mnokeefe/usability-vs-creativity/notes.md

 Experiment - go too far, multiple versions, do the obvious one and throw it away

-Test concepts with users, don't ask them to fix it, just see if they can use it
+Test concepts with users, don't ask them to fix it, just see if they can use it:
+“If I had asked people what they wanted, they would have said faster horses.” - Not actually Henry Ford

 ## Proof
 Usability is in the detail, usability is in the journey